Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Introduction

 \section{Introduction}

 Sensing involves the conversion of real-world physical phenomena into digital data representations.
 As sensing technologies and computational capabilities advance, there is a growing dependence on sensor measurements for diverse applications.
 However, since sensors typically provide localized observations, practical constraints on sensing resources impose fundamental limitations on data acquisition, preventing exhaustive spatial coverage or continuous temporal monitoring.
 Therefore, sensors must be strategically positioned to maximize information gain under these constraints.
-However, determining optimal sensor configurations for nonlinear chaotic systems, such as turbulent flows, geophysical processes, and biomedical applications, remains a problem of significant scientific interest and complexity due to the multi-scale and multi-process nature of these systems.
-Representative examples include early fire detection \cite{yu2005real} and structural damage monitoring \cite{tibaduiza2020damage}, where the goal is to achieve high detection accuracy while minimizing the number of deployed sensors.
+In particular, determining optimal sensor configurations for complex nonlinear systems remains a problem of significant scientific interest and complexity due to the multi-scale and multi-process nature of these systems and the strong spatiotemporal correlations inherent in their dynamics.
+Representative examples include turbulent flow sensing \cite{mons2017optimal,verma2020} and structural damage monitoring \cite{tibaduiza2020damage}, where the goal is to attain maximum information about the system states while minimizing the number of deployed sensors.
 Similarly, environmental monitoring systems require carefully designed sensor networks to ensure accurate measurements of parameters like temperature and air quality \cite{andersson2023environmental, castello2010optimal}.
 In autonomous systems like ground and aerial vehicles, optimal sensing enables precise environmental perception, facilitating robust decision-making and control \cite{yeong2021sensor}.
-The integration of machine learning (ML) further amplifies the importance of sensing, as model performance depends heavily on input data quality.
-Well-designed sensor configurations reduce measurement noise and input correlations, thereby enhancing the reliability of ML-based predictions in control applications ranging from autonomous driving to industrial automation.
+The integration of machine learning (ML) further amplifies the importance of sensing, as model performance depends heavily on sensor data quality.
+Consequently, it is crucial to couple the ML inference process directly with sensor identification, a synergy that traditional, non-ML-based methods are unable to achieve.
+In this work, an optimal sensor configuration is defined as the subset of candidate sensors that maximizes the predictive accuracy for a target quantity of interest ($q$) based on sensor observations ($d$).
+By minimizing redundancy and maximizing information content, these configurations can improve the performance of ML models in applications such as autonomous driving and industrial automation.
 Thus, systematic approaches to sensor placement remain essential for balancing resource constraints against information requirements across numerous domains.